dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly/index.md

 ## Audio

 I mentioned that I'd come back to audio earlier in this post.
-In my emulator I coded the audio as a sine wave (all I wanted was a simple "beep" sound so no need for an audio file) which gets played on a separate thread.
+In my emulator I coded the audio as a sine wave (all I wanted was a simple "beep" sound so I didn't necessarily need an audio file) which gets played on a separate thread.
 To compile the code I had to add some extra compiler flags as described in the [Emscripten Pthreads support page](https://emscripten.org/docs/porting/pthreads.html) to allow for multithreading in Emscripten.

 I compiled the code with the audio enabled and checked how Chrome treats it.
-The audio played when it should, however it ended up being a horrible high pitched noise which changed frequency and didn't stop, where it should have been a short "beep" sound.
+The audio played when it should, however it ended up being a high pitched noise of varying frequencies which didn't stop - not exactly what I wanted.
 Changing various settings didn't seem to have an effect on the noise produced.
 I also gave it a go in Firefox, which required me to enable a flag as the support in Firefox for Webassembly pthreads is currently experimental.
 Once the flag was enabled, Firefox had various issues with the audio device and I didn't see pursuing this any further worthwhile.

-In order to make this work, I think the best way would be to handle the audio entirely from JavaScript and query the emulator for when a sound should play.
+In order to make this work, I a good way would be to handle the audio entirely in JavaScript and query the emulator for when a sound should play.
 Since I didn't see much value in adding sound to the emulator, I left it out.

 ## Finishing touches

 That's pretty much it - I managed to compile the emulator into WebAssembly, I added the ability to play different games and to host the emulator online.
 To finish the emulator off, I added some CSS styling, a start/stop button and instructions on how to play which was easy to do by editing the default Emscripten shell file.

-An extra thing which was worth doing is checking how the site behaved in Firefox.
-For example, I made the assumption in my JavaScript code that the game picker dropdown will always not have a game selected when the page is loaded, which is how Chrome works by default.
+An extra thing which was worth doing is checking how the site behaved in different web browsers.
+For example in Firefox, I made the assumption in my JavaScript code that the game picker dropdown will always not have a game selected when the page is loaded, which is how Chrome works by default.
 Firefox on the other hand remembers what the last option that the user picked in a dropdown was, so I had to handle that case accordingly.

 ## End